jimpick/fvm-hanoi-actor-1/README.md

     ./play.sh t01028   # GUI for game written in bash
 ```

+When you create an instance, you actor will have a Filecoin address (eg. "t01028" here)
+that you can use to play the game by calling the methods on the smart contract.

+You can create as many instances as you want.
+Each instance is a new game.

 ## Get the state from your actor (method 2)

+The address will be different, so copy the output from the previous command.

 ```
 $ ./invoke.sh t01028 2